hustcalm/hustcalm.github.com/source/_posts/2014-01-12-making-your-slides-the-awesome-way.markdown

 comments: true
 categories: Latex Presentation
 ---
 People will always find themselves making varies of slides for demo or promotion or report, whatever.
 Most would know how to make a slide ,right? `PPT` would be the first choice to majority of people.
-For web developers, they would produce their slides in `HTML + javascript`?
+For web developers, they would produce their slides in `HTML + CSS + Javascript`?
 And for researchers or people in academic area, will they use `Latex` or the popular `beamer` class?

 <!--more-->